jsovernigo/cis2750-A4/readme.txt

 	Also please note that he change author, and the add/remove author page is available through the same button in the top left hand corner.
 This was done to preserve the propogation of values between pages.

+	It is also possible to manipulate the user into being able to post in a stream that they do not belong to.
+This can be done by:
+	- logging in as a user 'A'
+	- selecting stream '1'
+	- logging in another tab as user 'B'
+	- selecting stream '1'
+	- posting as 'B' to '1'
+	- entering the post screen as user 'A' for '1'
+	- removing user 'A' from stream '1', using 'B''s tab
+	- posting as 'A' in the now locked stream.
+	This sequence can be used to break the way the post-read cycle operates, allowing the desynchronization and eventual damage to the database (causes permenant seg-faults as user 'A', since the user still has a registered last- read field in his info section.